 Pursuant to the Exchange Agreement, dated April 30, 1998, but to be considered effective as of February 28, 1998 (the "RBB Series 6 Exchange Agreement"), the Company and RBB Bank exchanged the 2,500 shares of Series 6 Preferred for 2,500 shares of Series 8 Preferred, pursuant to an exemption from registration under Section 3(a)(9) and/or Section 4(2) of the Securities Act.
 The Series 6 Warrants were not affected by the RBB Series 6 Exchange Agreement.

-The Company paid to RBB Bank the dividends on the Series 6 Preferred which accrued from the date of issuance through February 28, 1998, the effective date of the RBB Series 6 Exchange Agreement, by issuing to RBB Bank 20,864 shares of Common Stock, which shares of Common Stock are covered by this Prospectus.
+Preferred which accrued from the date of issuance through February 28, 1998, the effective date of the RBB Series 6 Exchange Agreement, by issuing to RBB Bank 20,864 shares of Common Stock, which shares of Common Stock are covered by this Prospectus.

 The rights of the Series 8 Preferred were the same as the rights under the Series 6 Preferred, except for the conversion price.
-The Series 8 Preferred was convertible at a conversion price of \$1.8125 per share, except that, in the event the average closing bid price of the Common Stock as reported in the over-thecounter market, or the closing sale price if listed on a national securities exchange, for the five (5) trading days prior to a particular date of conversion, shall be less than \$2.50, the conversion price for only that particular conversion was the average of the closing bid quotations of the Common Stock as $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1$ reported on the over-the-counter market, or the closing sale price if listed on a national securities exchange, for the five (5) trading days immediately preceding the date of such particular conversion notice provided by the holder to the Company multiplied $% \left(1\right) =\left(1\right) \left(1\right)$ by 80%.
+The Series 8 Preferred was convertible at a conversion price of \$1.8125 per share, except that, in the event the average closing bid price of the Common Stock as reported in the over-thecounter market, or the closing sale price if listed on a national securities exchange, for the five (5) trading days prior to a particular date of conversion, shall be less than \$2.50, the conversion price for only that particular conversion was the average of the closing bid quotations of the Common Stock as reported on the over-the-counter market, or the closing sale price if listed on a national securities exchange, for the five (5) trading days immediately preceding the date of such particular conversion notice provided by the holder to the Company multiplied by 80%.
 Notwithstanding the foregoing, the conversion price was to be not less than a minimum of \$.75 per share, which minimum has been eliminated from and after September 6, 1998.
 See "--RBB Series 4 Exchange Agreement."
 Because there is no minimum conversion price, the number of shares of Common Stock which were issuable pursuant to conversion of the Series 8 Preferred increased the further the closing bid price of the Common Stock goes below \$2.265 per share.
 The more the closing bid price fell below \$2.265, the more shares of Common Stock were issuable upon conversion of the Series 8 Preferred.
-See "Risk Factors--Price of Common Stock May Be Driven Down by Conversion of Company's Convertible Preferred Stock."
+See "Risk Factors--Potential Adverse Effect on Price of Common Stock Due to Conversion of Convertible Preferred Stock."